 About the Archivist

-Prior to taking early retirement in 2006, Trevor Powell M.A. was Provincial Archivist of Saskatchewan.
-He currently is Chair of the Saskatchewan Archives Board.
-He is also Archivist of the Ecclesiastical Province of Rupert’s Land and author of several publications and articles relating to Anglican Church and Saskatchewan history.
-In 2013, he was appointed Lay Canon responsible for History and Archives.
+Prior to taking early retirement, Trevor was Provincial Archivist of Saskatchewan.
+Besides Archivist and Registrar of the Diocese of Qu’Appelle Archives, he is also Archivist of the Ecclesiastical Province of Rupert’s Land.
+He has written several publication and articles relating to Anglican Church and Saskatchewan history.
+In 2021, he co-authored a book with Bishop Eric Bays, Emmanuel and St. Chad: A History of Training Anglican Clergy in Saskatchewan.